ekernf01/HEART_choosing_stat_methods/course content/1_computing_intro/1_computing_intro.md

 - Understand, create, and modify common Python variable types: `int`, `float`, `str`, `list`, `set`, `dict`
 - Understand, create, and modify "dataframes"
 - Encapsulate Python code using "functions"
-- Import functions and data types from packages written by other people.
+- "Import" functions and data types from packages written by other people.
 - Repeatedly apply Python code using "loops" and "list comprehensions".

 You may also use R for this class if you know it already but we will only be teaching Python.